kubewarden/docs/src/writing_policies/index.md

 # What a policy does

-The chimera admission controller receives [`AdmissionReview`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request) objects from the Kubernetes API server.
+The Chimera admission controller receives [`AdmissionReview`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#request) objects from the Kubernetes API server.
 It then forwards the value of the `request` key to the policy to be evaluated.